unknown321/wampy/MAKING_OF.md

 <figcaption>Source: woot.com</figcaption>
 </figure>

-A device with 512 MB powered by AA battery capable of playing MP3/OGG/WMA, FM radio support, physical buttons and display introduced me to the world of portable music players and set a quality bar that is hard to surpass up to this day.
+A device with 512 MB of storage powered by AA battery capable of playing MP3/OGG/WMA, recording audio, FM radio, physical buttons and display introduced me to the world of portable music players and set a quality bar that is hard to surpass up to this day.

 Time has passed, technology moved on and iPod Touch 2G joined my device collection.